syn990/SYN-OS/SYN-LFS/README.md

 Compressed swap in RAM is set up at boot from `synos.conf`'s `ZramPercent` and `ZramMaxMiB`, which is the job systemd's zram-generator does on Arch.

-Chrome is Google's own .deb unpacked into `/opt`.
+Falkon is built, with QtWebEngine under it, which is Chromium as a Qt library: on its own it is hours of compiling and tens of gigabytes of build tree, so it is the last thing the desktop step does.
+Chrome is Google's own .deb unpacked into `/opt`, and stays as the browser that starts in seconds.
 Steam is Valve's launcher; the `lib32-*` recipes give it and 32-bit games Mesa (with a 32-bit LLVM), the X11 and Vulkan libraries and ALSA through PipeWire.
 Steam still downloads its own runtime, as it does everywhere.

 ## Running without systemd